 But we don’t do it on our own.
 Our collective of mental health and wellbeing experts are integral to what we do.
-Our talented gang includes clinical psychologists, wellbeing strategists, coaches, nutritionists and sleep experts.
+Our talented bunch includes clinical psychologists, wellbeing strategists, coaches, nutritionists and sleep experts.
 And we’re proud to say that since launch, it has grown every month.
 Yes, we’re still early days in terms of our business, but we’re already seeing that this approach works.
-Business owners appreciate working with people that ‘get’ what it’s like to work in a fast paced office environment, coupled with clinical expertise and experience around mental health.
+Business owners appreciate working with people that ‘get’ what it’s like to work in a fast paced environment, coupled with clinical expertise and experience around mental health.
 They start to see they shouldn’t be afraid of what discussing mental health will lead to because there is so much to be gained.

 Then naturally we always get asked ‘why?’.

 Good question.
 And there’s plenty of reasons, so if you’re interested, grab yourself a brew and get comfy...

 Mental health matters.
 I know, a ground-breaking revelation from us right here to kick things off.
 And a real shock that we’re the ones saying it to you.
 But it’s true.

 And whilst it’s fair to say that the last few years have seen an increased awareness of mental health in the UK, as this awareness grows there needs to be proper support in place - which is where businesses come in.

 Let’s cut to the chase; many businesses are not doing enough to encourage open, honest communication and practical support around mental health at work to help their employees thrive.